MicrosoftDocs/WSL/WSL/build-custom-distro.md

 - `DistributionListUrlAppend`: Add distributions from that manifest URL to the list of installable distributions

 Both registry values are strings (REG_SZ) and are expected to be in URL format.

-Starting with WSL 2.4.4, the `file://` protocol is supported to make local testing easier.
-The expected format is: `file:///C:/path/to/file`
+Starting with WSL release 2.4.4, the `file://` protocol is supported to make local testing easier.
+The expected format is: `file:///C:/path/to/file`.

 ### Testing a local distribution